Trip 076 - February 16, 2015 (Monday)

 Off Harrison East FSR

-Distance From Vancouver: About 167 kilometers: about 130 km to the beginning of the Harrison East FSR via Highway 1 East (to Exit 135), then Highway 9 North (to Harrison Hot Springs), and Lillooet Avenue / Rockwell Drive.
+Distance From Vancouver to the beginning of Clear Creek FSR: About 167 kilometers: about 130 km to the beginning of the Harrison East FSR via Highway 1 East (to Exit 135), then Highway 9 North (to Harrison Hot Springs), and Lillooet Avenue / Rockwell Drive.
 Upon reaching Harrison East, drive for about 37 kilometers until Clear Creek FSR starts on the right side.

 Related Website: Chilliwack District FSR Conditions.